Use of a Generalized Energy Mover's Distance in the Search for Rare Phenomena at Colliders: Energy Mover's Distance as a Tool for Event Classification at Colliders

+One of the main goals of the analysis of experimental data in High Energy Physics is the classification of events, in an attempt to identify rare events of interest for different Physics studies.
+Such classification was a key aspect of the flagship results obtained from Large hadron Collider data, such as the Higgs boson discovery by the ATLAS and CMS experiments in 2012~\cite{ATLASHiggs,CMSHiggs}, the miriad of searches for new phenomena at colliders or, more recently, the observation of four top events~\cite{ATLAStttt} and the measurement of the $ttZ$ production cross-section~\cite{Aaboud:2019njj,CMS:2019too}.

+In hadronic collisions, a very large number of particles are produced, which makes the classification of events particularly difficult.
+So, many of these classification tasks are relying more and more on complex Machine Learning classifiers, with the corresponding decision functions being difficult or impossible to interpret, and thus motivating the search for new interpretable physical observables.
+For such tasks, the complexity of final states can be treated by exploring not only the kinematic properties of the particles detected by the experiments, but also the overall flow of energy in an event~\cite{EventDistance}.
+That is the purpose of the recently proposed concept of a metric for the space of collider events based on the Energy Mover's Distance (EMD)~\cite{EventDistance,EnergyDistance}, where the similarity between two jets is quantified by computing the EMD between the distributions of the kinematics of each jet, providing a statistically-based intuition on how two jets are more or less similar.

-The concept of a metric for the space of collider events based on the Energy Mover's Distance (EMD) has been recently proposed in~\cite{EventDistance,EnergyDistance}.
-Here, we apply an EMD for full event properties to the classification of physical processes.
-This application can be particularly important for the measurement of rare Standard Model (SM) processes, which typically have cross-sections several orders of magnitude below the backgrounds affecting their measurement.
-In such cases, a good discrimination between signal and background is critical and thus any new variables contributing to a correct classification of events are of utmost importance, particularly so for precision measurements.
-Similarly, extracting information from the event kinematics to search for new physics phenomena is also a key aspect when analyzing data produced at colliders~\cite{Mullin:2019mmh}.
+In the current paper, we expand on the EMD definition by using global event properties, contributing to a better exploitation of the experimental information used in the search for rare events, which typically have cross-sections several orders of magnitude below the backgrounds affecting their measurement.
+In such cases, good discrimination between signal and background is a critical aspect to keep the experimental uncertainties under control and new variables contributing to correct classification of events can contribute to this goal~\cite{Mullin:2019mmh, Cesarotti:2020hwb}.

-In order to expand the concept of EMD to the full reconstructed events, we propose the generalization of the EMD definition, introducing a new factor encoding information on the identity of the reconstructed physics objects present in each event, and the generalised distance $d(I,J)$ between the events $I$ and $J$ becomes:
+To generalise the EMD to full reconstructed events we introduce a new factor encoding information on the identity of the reconstructed physics objects present in each event.
+This generalised distance $d(I,J)$ between events $I$ and $J$ is then given by:

+where the indices $i$ and $j$ run over the reconstructed final state objects in, respectively, events $I$ and $J$. $p_{T,i}$ ($p_{T,j}$) is the transverse momentum \footnote{The transverse plane is defined with respect to the proton colliding beams.} of object $i$ ($j$) in event $I$ ($J$), $\Delta R_{ij}=\sqrt{\Delta \phi{_{ij}^2}+\Delta y{_{ij}^2}}$ is the rapidity-azimuth distance between objects $i$ (in event $I$) and $j$ (in event $J$), and $E_I$ ($E_J$) is the total reconstructed energy of event $I$ ($J$).
+The transport matrix elements $f_{ij}$, over which $d(I,J)$ is minimised, encode the optimal pairing between objects in events $I$ and $J$ and thus are such that:

+where $f_{ij}=\{0,1\}$ is set explicitly to prevent, e.g., the energy of an electron in one event to be shared/associated to an electron and a muon on a second event to be considered as the optimal solution.